dominodatalab/domino-code-assist-docs/docs/index.md

 4. Save the default environment Dockerfile.
 5. **That’s it!
 You’re done!**

-The LCA toolbar button will now show up in the Jupyter toolbar for your customer.
-Be sure to add LCA to any other env’s that are frequently used by your customer.
+The LCA toolbar button will now show up in the Jupyter toolbar.
+Be sure to add LCA to any other env’s that are frequently used.

 * * *